zammad/zammad-org/src/de/contribute/style-guide.md

 - Die Auflösung von manuellen Screenshots der ganzen Seite für die _Desktop-View_ beträgt 1920x1080 Pixel.

+In addition to `pnpm lint`, the repository uses [Vale](https://vale.sh/){target=_blank} for prose linting.
+Vale checks for consistent brand name casing (e.g. GitHub, GitLab, Elasticsearch), flags discouraged terms, and enforces wordlist rules.
+It runs automatically on staged files when you commit and in CI alongside the Markdownlint job.
+To run it manually, use `pnpm vale`.

 ### Beispiele

 #### Text und UI